 Former CTO of Sirqul and Micromax, India’s largest mobile device company.
 Technology leader, innovator, and author of over 20 patents.
 Led the inception and launch of several early stage businesses and technologies at Amazon, including Amazon Mobile, AWS, and Amazon payments.
 Managed large teams of engineers in the US and in India.
 IIT Delhi, India and Columbia University graduate.

-Darren Austin is the VP of Products at Glympse, a mobile location startup in Seattle.
+Darren Austin is a Dir of Product Management at Microsoft and the former VP of Products at Glympse, a mobile location startup in Seattle.
 He was a founding member of Amazon.com’s mobile team in 1999 and went on to start mobile initiatives at RealNetworks and Expedia.
 He spent several years leading mobile product teams at Motorola and AOL and co-founded two technology companies — SeattleRentals.com, an on-line real estate classifieds; and Playfield, a cloud-based platform for mobile game development.
 He is passionate about innovative consumer experiences and is active as an adviser in the Seattle-area start-up community.